-About the showThe hugely popular hit production of Travesties which received rave reviews after a sold out run at the Menier Chocolate Factory, comes to the West End from 3rd February 2017 for a limited 12 week run from 3rd February 2017.
+About the showThe hugely popular hit production of Travesties which received rave reviews after a sold out run at the Menier Chocolate Factory, has arrived on the West End in February 2017 for a limited 12 week run from 3rd February 2017.

 Patrick Marber is one of the country’s most acclaimed directors, having worked on the plays Three Days in the Country, The Red Lion and Don Juan in Soho as well as the films Closer, Asylum and Notes on a Scandal.
 Throughout his career he has received a range of prestigious awards, including the Olivier Award for Best New Play, the Evening Standard Award for Best Comedy and a Critics’ Circle Theatre Award.